ryl051/memoryallocator/README.md

-A simple memory allocator, with freeing and relloacing abilities, written in C.
+A simple memory allocator, with freeing and reallocating abilities, written in C.